Shy/MagTag-Contentful-Courier/readme.md

 Showcasing the Contentful blog with E-Ink, CircuitPython and IoT
 =====

+Check out a full write up about this project on the [Contentful Blog](https://www.contentful.com/blog/2021/03/08/contentful-blog-elink-curcuitpython-iot)

 ![Photo of the Magtag displaying text from Contentful](images/MagTag_Photo.jpg)

 What is this about?